madiskoivopuu/Il2CppSDKGenerator/README.md

 # Il2CppSDKGenerator
-An Il2Cpp SDK generator for Android (And probably IOS)
+An Il2Cpp SDK generator for Android (And probably IOS).

 # How to use
 1. Compile Il2CppSDK generator (or use release version)